JasonTraud/Keysight-Automation/README.md

 [Click here for a detailed blog post](http://oshgarage.com/keysight-automation-with-python/)

+### SaveImage
+Saves an image of the screen to local USB.

 ## 34465A Examples
 ### singleShot
 Example of taking individual samples.
 Example also exports all data into a CSV file with time stamps for each acquisition to highlight the sampling rate limitations when taking individual measurements.